laboratory10/auro_overview/README.md

 4. Mount the LoRa Antenna to the remaining hole in the antenna top
 5. Solder uFL SMT connector to appropriate pad on the Adafruit Feather 32u4 RFM69HCW
 6. Solder the Female Header Set to the Adafruit Feather 32u4 RFM69HCW with the black connector portion facing the top of the board
-7. Solder the Male Header Set to the Adafruit Non-Latching Mini Relay FeatherWing so that the longer portion of the pin faces teh bottom of the board
+7. Solder the Male Header Set to the Adafruit Non-Latching Mini Relay FeatherWing so that the longer portion of the pin faces the bottom of the board
 8. Connect the Adafruit Feather 32u4 RFM69HCW and Adafruit Non-Latching Mini Relay FeatherWing using the pins soldered
 9. Cut and splice the JST-PH Battery Extension Cable - 500mm and the Lithium Ion Polymer Battery so that red wire can be run through the green toggle switch
 10. Attach the wiring, battery, green switch, and Adafruit Feather 32u4 RFM69HCW such that the board is only powered when the green toggle is flipped up and lighted